golubitsky/blog/_posts/2022-04-02-Harmonics.md

 | 11           | 2            |                            |
 | 12           | 3            |                            |

-It's not easy to feel in your figners, but once you feel it, it sounds very natural.
+It's not easy to feel in your fingers, but once you feel it, it sounds very natural.

-A practice method to tie polyrhythms, left hand indepenence, and the harmonic series is:
+A practice method to tie polyrhythms, left hand independence, and the harmonic series is:

 - arpeggiate up and down the first 7 harmonics of the harmonic series
   - this forms a highly consonant voicing of a dominant 7th chord